TomF46/Appithmatics/README.md

 - Vuex for state management (The vue enviroments implementation of the Redux pattern)
 - Jest testing framework for unit tests
 - Nightwatch testing framework for end to end tests

-This is automatically built and deployed at https://appathematics.tomfylesdev.com using AWS Amplify and Route 53